shangliy/Udacity_MLND_advanced_lane/README.md

     >       Then, compare the detected or calculated point with pre_frame and pre_row point, then if they fail, I choose to use point from pre_frame or row.
     >       Detail shown below:
     >       **row point search in later frames**![row point search](https://github.com/shangliy/advanced_lane/blob/master/pipline_images/New_search.png?raw=true)

+### Improvement and Challenge:
+1. Improvement
+ * Here I consider the time_continuous by using pre_frame and robust frame information, But there is also spatial connection within one frame.
+Now, although I have use pre_row to test whether the point is Ok, I still can use these spatial information to help make prediction when point missing.
+ * Now, I use threshold to test whether line believable, which is binary.
+There could be more accurate way considering all information together to giving a confidence number to make the judgement.

+2. Challenge
+ * It may have bad performance for video which has bad start frames, becasue there first several frame with no assumption or reference;
+ * It may unable to catch with sudden changes in direction, cause the time_line continuous is set for comparable small theshold to keep line stable.
+In the future, these threshold may need to be dynamic